 Best LVN Programs in California

 California is leading the charge in training and hiring new licensed vocational nurses (LVNs) to meet the growing demand.
-The Bureau of Labor Statistics (BLS) even projects a 12% growth in employment for the industry, leading many to pursue this career pathway.
-California LVNs earn around an hourly wage of $24.94 or annual salary of $51,870, which is roughly $7,840 more per year than national average.
+The Bureau of Labor Statistics (BLS) even projects an 11% growth in employment for the industry, leading many to pursue this career pathway.
+LVNs in California earn approximately $24.94 per hour, which equates to an average annual salary of $51,870.
+This is roughly $7,840 per year more than the national average.

 To see all the top ranked LVN programs in California click here.